Dreaming of a cow: abundance that waits with patience

 Everyone knows this feeling: the most precious things can grow so familiar they stop being noticed.
 Milk on the table every morning.
 Care that is always there.
 Patience that never runs out.
 And perhaps right now, reading these lines, you are thinking of someone or something exactly like that.

-You Are Feeding or Caring for a Cow
+You are feeding or caring for a cow

 You are giving her hay.
 Or water.
 Or simply grooming her — calmly, rhythmically.
 She accepts your care with quiet dignity.
 There is nothing heroic in this — but something deeply right.

 Your unconscious invites you to acknowledge the value of simple rituals of care in your life.
 Not grand gestures — but daily actions that seem small yet create the soil in which life grows.
+Scaled down to something that fits in the palm, this gesture appears in the dream of holding a small pet in your hands — caretaking miniaturised to a single warm body.

 Ask yourself: “Is there something in my life I tend to patiently and consistently — and do I give myself enough credit for that work?”